June Nasrallah

 June Nasrallah is Barbara McClintock Professor in the Plant Biology Section of the School of Integrative Plant Science at Cornell University.
 Her research focuses on plant reproductive biology and the cell-cell interactions that underlie self-incompatibility in plants belonging to the mustard (Brassicaceae) family.
-She was elected to the US National Academy of Sciences in 2003 for this work and her contributions generally to our understanding of receptor-based signalling in plants.
+She was elected to the US National Academy of Sciences in 2003 for this work and her contributions generally to our understanding of receptor-based signaling in plants.

-Education
+Early life and education

+Nasrallah was born and raised in Beirut, Lebanon.
+She studied at Collège Protestant Français and at the French Language Section of International College, Beirut, graduating with a Lebanese and a French Baccalauréat.

-Nasrallah received her B.Sc. degree in Biology from the American University of Beirut, Lebanon and her Ph.D. in Genetics from Cornell University, where her doctoral research focused on the characterization of Neurospora genes involved in fungal reproduction.
+Nasrallah received a B.Sc. degree in Biology from the American University of Beirut and her Ph.D. in Genetics from Cornell University, where her doctoral research focused on the characterization of Neurospora genes involved in fungal reproduction.

 Career and research

 Nasrallah, in collaboration with Mikhail Nasrallah, also a member of the faculty at Cornell University, initiated a research program in plant reproduction aimed at understanding the highly specific cell-cell interactions between pollen and pistil (the female reproductive structure) that ultimately lead either to successful pollination and seed production or to inhibition of pollen tube growth and failure to set seed.
 The focus of their research is self-incompatibility, a general term that encompasses several independently-evolved pre-zygotic genetic mechanisms that prevent self-fertilization when a pollination involves pistil and pollen that express the same variant of one or more self-incompatibility loci.
 Self-incompatibility is manifested by the lack of seed set resulting from disruption of germination of pollen grains or growth of pollen tubes within the pistil as they proceed from the stigma towards the ovules.
-In essence, self-incompatibility mechanisms are highly specific self/nonself mate recognition systems which confer on cells of the pistil the ability to discriminate between pollen grains that are defined as “self” and “nonself” on the basis of genetic identity at self-incompatibility loci, resulting in specific inhibition of “self” pollen.
+In essence, self-incompatibility mechanisms are highly specific self/nonself mate recognition systems which confer on cells of the pistil the ability to discriminate between pollen grains that are defined as "self" and "nonself" on the basis of genetic identity at self-incompatibility loci, resulting in specific inhibition of "self" pollen.